influxdata/docs-v2/content/influxdb/cloud-iox/sql-reference.md

 ## Comments

-Use comments to describe and add detail and notes to your queries.
+Use comments to describe and add detail or notes to your queries.

 - Single line comments use the double hyphen `--` symbol.
 Single line comments end with a line break.
 - Multi-line comments begin with `/*` and end with ` */`.
-Multi-line comments span multiple lines.

 ```sql
 -- Single-line comment